pInstruments were all over the Music & Drama Education Expo last week!

 In order to make this session an authentic representation of the inclusive approach we take, Warwick Music Group generously shared their excellent pBone and pTrumpet with us, for delegates to pick up and have a go at playing as part of our Music Expo orchestra!

-Nick Thorne, OFA's Executive Director said, "instruments like this support the open, inclusive and high quality approach we take in all our programmes; we encourage music leaders to explore creative approaches, such as the pBone, to bringing the joy of music-making to more young people".'
+Nick Thorne, OFA's Executive Director said, "Instruments like these support the open, inclusive and high-quality approach we take in all our programmes; we encourage music leaders to explore creative approaches, such as the pBone, to bringing the joy of music-making to more young people".

 It was great to see pInstruments making music education accessible and fun!